Three Dikgosi Monument: History and planning

-Construction

-As an attempt to secure more allies after the Korean War, North Korea was in support of most African nationalist movements during post-World War II.
-The first president of Botswana, Sir Seretse Khama, visited Pyongyang ten years after the start of diplomatic ties in 1976.
-The bid of Mansudae Overseas Projects, an international subdivision of a Pyongyang art institute, was accepted for the construction of the monument.
-Local sculptors expressed disappointment about giving the project to Mansudae.
-The monument was inaugurated on 29 September 2005 by Festus Mogae, the president of Botswana at the time.
+In an attempt to secure more allies after the Korean War, North Korea was in support of most African nationalist movements post-Second World War.
+The first President of Botswana, Sir Seretse Khama, accompanied by Festus Mogae, visited Pyongyang in 1976.
+The bid of the North Korean Mansudae Overseas Projects, an international subdivision of a Pyongyang art institute, was accepted for the construction of the monument.
+The group was given a contract of P7 million (US$ million), which eventually became P10 million (US$ million), for the sculpture.
+The final project cost roughly P10.5 million (US$ million).
+Local sculptors expressed their disappointment about the project being given to Mansudae, especially since many of them were willing to do more for less money.
+The monument was inaugurated on 29 September 2005 by Festus Mogae, former President of Botswana.
 The day the monument was opened, 800 visitors came.

-Some minority ethnic groups in Botswana saw the construction of this monument as a proclamation of Tswana dominance.
-Batsani Ndaba, a Kalanga and chair of the Society for Promotion of Ikalanga Language, stated that the journey of the three digkosi was only of significance to their own tribes and there was "nothing for minorities to celebrate about the three chiefs going to England".
+In 2015, parts of the statues began showing unusual peeling and degradation, possibly due to the use of substandard materials.
+To avoid ongoing state maintenance costs, in 2022 the government launched a public–private partnership initiative to hand the site's future maintenance over to the private sector.
+Under this proposal, private developers are expected to finance, build, and maintain an exhibition gallery, a restaurant, an interpretation centre, and other services on the remaining 50 per cent of the vacant land.

-Description
+Description and appearance

-Left: Kgosi Sebele I; Center: Kgosi Bathoen I; Right: Kgosi Khama II.
-The three dikgosi featured on the monument.
+From left to right: Sebele I, Bathoen I and Khama III; the three dikgosi featured on the monument.

-The monument features 5.4 meter tall bronze statues of three dikgosi, or chiefs, who played important roles in Botswana's independence: Khama III, Sebele I, and Bathoen I. However, the entire monument is 7 meters high.
-The three chiefs traveled to Great Britain in 1895 to ask Joseph Chamberlain, Secretary of State for the Colonies, and Queen Victoria to separate the Bechuanaland Protectorate from Cecil Rhodes's British South Africa Company and Southern Rhodesia.
-Permission was granted and meant that Botswana remained under direct British rule until independence in 1965.
-Botswana's coat of arms is displayed in front of the three statues.
+The monument features 5.4 metre tall bronze statues of three dikgosi: Khama III, Sebele I, and Bathoen I. The entire monument is 7 metres high.
+Botswana's coat of arms, a symbol which belongs exclusively to matters of great importance for the country such as the national currency, is displayed in front of the three statues.

-Six inscribed plinths are located at the feet of the statues, each of which describes a different period in the history of Botswana from the early 19th century up until its independence in 1966.
+Six inscribed plinths are located by the feet of the statues, each of which describes a different period in the history of Botswana from the early 19th century up until its independence.
 The plinths describe a history starting in the Mfecane period, with Batswana kingdoms expanding from an influx of refugees from wars in southern Africa.
-The subsequent plinths go on to describe a period from the 1830s to 1880s in which the dikgosi resisted invasion from the Ndebele and Boer people, the dikgosi's request to Queen Victoria for protection of the Bechuanaland Protectorate from the British South Africa Company in 1895, the period of extreme poverty suffered by the Protectorate in the first three decades of the 20th century, Botswana's participation in World War II fighting alongside the Allied Powers, and finally Botswana's independence from Britain, declared in 1966.
-This last plinth is inscribed with the following statements: "[Botswana's] political independence from Britain was achieved in 1966.
-The process of nation building and development commences."
+The subsequent plinths go on to describe a period from the 1830s to 1880s in which the dikgosi resisted invasion from the Ndebele and Boer people, the dikgosi request to Queen Victoria for protection of the Bechuanaland Protectorate from the British South Africa Company in 1895, the period of extreme poverty suffered by the Protectorate in the first three decades of the 20th century, Botswana's fighting alongside the Allied Powers in the Second World War, and Botswana's independence from Britain, declared in 1966.

-Despite the monument's existence, according to Phillip Segadika from the Botswana National Museum, there is no specific independence monument.